 - Becoming specialists in design, investing, or other aspects of the health technology innovation ecosystem

 Individuals with a background in medicine, biosciences, engineering, computer science, product design, law, or business are encouraged to apply.
 Masters, medical, or doctorate degrees preferred, but not required.
 Candidates may have some additional experience in industry or research.
 Fellows will be selected based on their experience, passion, and drive, as well as their potential to become leading innovators in the health tech field.
 Applicants are welcome from any country.

 Stanford Biodesign Fellows become members of the Stanford Biodesign team at the James H. Clark Center on the Stanford University campus.
 Clinical Immersion is completed at Stanford Health Care, as well as other nearby settings.

 The fellowship is a full-time, intensive experience that runs from the beginning of August through mid-June each year.
 Stanford Biodesign Fellows receive a monthly stipend and health benefits during their fellowship period.

-The online application for the 2018-19 fellowship year will go live in mid-May 2017, and all submission will be due on or before August 17, 2017.
+The online application for the 2018-19 fellowship year is now closed.
+Applications for the 2019-20 fellowship year will open in mid-May 2018.
 More details about the application process are available on our frequently asked questions page.